Are there different types of bankruptcy in the UK?

 The main goal of any liquidation process is to sell off a company’s assets in order to pay back creditors.
 An insolvency practitioner is appointed to oversee the liquidation process, and to ensure that as many creditors as possible see some of the money owed to them repaid.

-With decades of experience advising on personal bankruptcy in the UK, the experts at Irwin Insolvency are ready to help you.
-Contact our expert team today to book your free, bankruptcy consultation.
+While bankruptcy can offer you a fresh financial start, it can also have serious long-term consequences.
+With decades of experience advising on personal bankruptcy in the UK, the experts at Irwin Insolvency are ready to help you understand your bankruptcy options.

 Call us